Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

             AlertUtils.simpleClose("Category not valid", "The selected category does no longer exist") }

+- F1 takes you to the wiki page for the current window
+- Save window sizes on exist, use the saved sizes when starting next time

 #### Thinking about
 - Keep even unstarted uploads on close?
 - Change "Abort all and clear" button to not affect started uploads. users can currently not remove all not started at once and it would only be two extra click to first abort all before clearing.
 - Support for multiple Youtube accounts/channels?
+- As translations will make some strings longer or short than others, should the buttons in the upload pane swap place with the progressbar to make better use of the space to the left or should it be a empty space to the right of the thumbnail?
+How would it look like with the buttons to the left and the progressbar under an image?